2012 Vermont Passenger Tramway Rules & Addendum to ANSI B.77.1-2011 with ANSI B.77.1a-2012 Supplement

 1002.11 Fire Alarm Systems

-Fire alarm systems are to be installed in all drives and returns that are not visible to the operator.
-The system shall be monitored at the operator’s station.
+Fire alarm systems are to be installed in all drive and return terminals that are not visible to the operator.
+The system shall be monitored at the operator’s work position.

-Any structure closer than 100 feet, measured from the centerline of the haul rope, shall have a method to notify the lift operator of a fire.
+Any structure closer than 100 feet, measured from the centerline of the haul, tension or backstay ropes, shall have a method to notify the lift operator of a fire.

 NOTE: Any building connected to a passenger tramway shall comply with the rules of the Fire Prevention Division of the Department Public Safety